TahaNaqv/Aeroscraper-Solana/DEVNET_COLLATERAL_SETUP.md

 1. Checks if SortedTrovesState exists and has size > 0
 2. Traverses the linked list starting from `head`
 3. For each trove, fetches its `Node` and `LiquidityThreshold` accounts
+4. **Validates account discriminators** to ensure accounts are actually valid (not corrupted)
-4. Returns them in the order expected by the contract: `[node1, lt1, node2, lt2, ...]`
+5. Returns them in the order expected by the contract: `[node1, lt1, node2, lt2, ...]`
-5. Handles missing accounts gracefully (devnet data may be inconsistent)
+6. **Throws error if corruption detected** - tests will fail with clear instructions to reset devnet state or switch to localnet

 ## Summary